ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1167
 {: #error-1167}

 The vSRX configuration contains a Juniper `security ike` but does not specify a corresponding `external-interface`.
-Please modify the configuration and retry.
+Modify the configuration and retry.

 ## Error 1168
 {: #error-1168}